memophor/synagraph/docs/vision.md

 - **Vector search** – lean on `pgvector` initially; graduate to Qdrant/Weaviate/Milvus only when workloads demand specialized ANN performance.
 - **Temporal & Policy behaviour** – implement in the service layer via scheduled jobs, score recalculations, and policy interceptors.
 Storage just needs indexed fields.
 - **Event propagation** – optional Redis/NATS/Kafka for streaming updates; not a Phase 1 requirement.
+- **Edge cache** – keep cache/event bus traits generic so Redis works today and Scedge Core PoPs can plug in as the production edge tier.

 If scale or workload characteristics ever exceed what commodity databases deliver, we will collect benchmarks before evaluating purpose-built or custom engines.